You are using an outdated browser. Please upgrade your browser to improve your experience.

 Pain and difficulty when walking

-Numbness, tingling, hot or cold feelings in the legs
+Numbness, tingling, hot or cold feelings in the legs or arms

 How Is Spinal Stenosis Diagnosed?